 Trustees and staff of The Willats Charity supplied a standard, stipend payment to “Guides” across the UK – through the rental profit from the Willats Charity properties.

 The Trustees moved from a stipend to a grant model.
-Supporting Christians working in partnership with churches and charities to share God’s love with the most deprived communities across the UK.
+Their aim was to support Christians working in partnership with churches and charities to share God’s love with the most deprived communities across the UK.

 Celebrating the 160th anniversary, the charity re-branded and was renamed “The Willats Trust”.
 Our properties in Bath continue to provide the valuable financial income that allow us to give out grants.